Docs

 Page contents

-The page above would be created with the layout file located at layouts/minimal.ejs.
+The page above would be created with the layout file located at layouts/minimal.ejs

 Pages

-The files that will generate the pages of your site must be located at the pages folder.
-Inside that folder you can have any number of .ejs, .md or .html files, and any number of sub folders.
+files, and any number of sub folders.
 Each source file will generate a resulting html file, with the same folder structure, combining the layout structure with the page contents.

-An extra folder will be created at the destination with the name of the original file (without extension) and the resulting page will be saved as index.html inside that folder, except when the name of the original file is already index.
-This simplify the URLs of the final site.
+An extra folder will be created at the destination with the name of the original file (without extension) and the resulting page will be saved as index.html

 Examples:

-source folder resulting site URL to the page
+source folder | resulting site | URL to the page |

-src/pages/index.ejs /index.html site.com
+src/pages/index.ejs | /index.html | site.com |

-src/pages/about.md /about/index.html site.com/about
+src/pages/about.md | /about/index.html | site.com/about |

-src/pages/projects.ejs /projects/index.html site.com/projects
+src/pages/projects.ejs | /projects/index.html | site.com/projects |

 Partials